asampat3090/tianchiclassification/README.md

 More compact, you can just run `sh launch.sh` and add the additional flags you want to set.

-Trained models are saved in the model/checkpoints folder.
-The hyper_params file contains the hyper-parameters used to train the model saved.
+Trained models are saved in the `checkpoints/` folder.
+The `hyper_params.json` file contains the hyper-parameters used to train the model saved.

 The summaries used by Tensorboard are saved in model/logs/summaries folder.

-In order to visualise the results in Tensorboard, type within the TensorFlow environnement, `tensorboard --logdir=model/logs/summaries`.
+In order to visualise the results in Tensorboard, type within the TensorFlow environnement, `tensorboard --logdir=logs/`.

-The file cnn/app.py is a small app that restore the model stored in model/checkpoints and test the data contained in test_app/images/.
+The file cnn/app.py is a small app that restore the model stored in model/checkpoints and test the data contained in `test_app/images/`.